markoenix/indicator-kdeconnect/README.md

  To make life better you can try to apply this:

  1. Add KDE Connect Indicator to your startup applications, on your System Setting if is not.
- 2. Nautilus, Nemo and Caja users have native extensions installed by default, make sure you have, python-nautilus, python-nemo or python-caja instelled to use it.
+ 2. Nautilus, Nemo, Caja and Pantheon-files users have native extensions installed by default, make sure you have, python-nautilus, python-nemo or python-caja instelled to use it.
- 3. If your files manager is not supported by extensions create a action entry with  `kdeconnect-send %f`as  command.
+ 3. If your files manager is not supported by extensions create a action entry with  `kdeconnect-send %F`as  command.
-    Or you can use the script present on the scripts folder.
+    Or you can use the script present on the scripts folder, adding it to your file manager script folder.

 Please report issues and suggestion [here](https://github.com/Bajoja/indicator-kdeconnect/issues)